 Toronto accident benefits lawyers for caregiver benefits claims

-The personal injury lawyers at Fireman Daya & Co. have decades of experience assisting accident victims with claims for benefits.
+The personal injury lawyers at Jasmine Daya & Co. have decades of experience assisting accident victims with claims for benefits.
 If you are a caregiver and have been seriously injured, we understand that the cost of caring for dependents can be significant.
 For advice about the availability of caregiver benefits after a motor vehicle accident, contact us online, or by calling our office at 416-967-9100.
 We offer free consultations to new clients.